About McMaster Adult Celiac Disease Clinic

 We follow our patients based on the current recommendations from clinical guidelines.
 After the initial consultation and confirmation of a diagnosis, patients are followed up regularly until their symptoms and disease activity are under control.
 Patients will have access to nutritional assessment and counselling with a specialized dietitian to enhance the understanding of how to properly follow a gluten-free diet.
 Once symptoms related to the disease are under control, patients will be regularly monitored annually to prevent or treat nutritional deficiencies, bone health and mental health, as needed.

-Patient's Referral & Continuing of Care
+Patient's Referral & Continuity of Care

 Celiac registry